9 Golden Tips for Successful Remote Employee Onboarding

 Real onboarding starts before an employee officially joins your organization.
 You can get the ball rolling well in advance and set the right tone for the employees’ journey by surprising them with a welcome package.

-Free goodies and a personalized gift, along with a letter from your CEO, make for a perfect recipe to double up the excitement level of new hires.
+Free goodies and personalized employees gifts, along with a letter from your CEO, make for a perfect recipe to double up the excitement level of new hires.

 You can send this welcome kit right after rolling out the offer letter and receiving acceptance from the candidate.
 This is a great way to instill a sense of connection in candidates even before they meet the team they will be working with.